 Paid FastPasses have arrived at WDW.

-“Lightning Lane” (sadly, no correlation to Lightning McQueen) coincides with the release of the new virtual assistant, Genie Service.
-The base plan is available to everyone as a feature on the My Disney Experience App and can help you plan out your day based on machine learning.
-The premium version, Genie+, costs $15 per person per day and gives you access to the next available Lightning Lane pass, one attraction at a time.
+“Lightning Lane” (sadly, no correlation to Lightning McQueen) was a package deal with the release of the new virtual assistant, Genie Service.
+The service is available to everyone as a feature on the My Disney Experience App and can help you plan out your day based on the best times to visit your "must do" attractions.
+The premium version, Genie+, costs $15 per person per day and gives you access to the next available Lightning Lane pass, one attraction at a time for all available attractions.
 You can purchase Genie+ beginning at 12 a.m. the first day of your visit, which means no more booking months before your trip.
-The process of selecting your first Lightning Lane pass begins at 7 a.m. for guests staying on property, and when the park opens for those staying off property.
+The process of selecting your first Lightning Lane pass begins at 7 a.m. for guests staying on property, and when the park opens for everyone else.

-Genie+ essentially works like paper FastPasses did: you get a FastPass to return to the ride at a later time.
-Once you turn in that ticket, you’re free to grab another and repeat the process at any attraction in the park as long as they’re available.
-The only difference is that Genie Service takes place on the My Disney Experience app, so you don’t have to run around the park.
+Lighting Lane essentially works like paper FastPasses did: you pick the next available time to return to the ride.
+Once you use that ticket (or wait 120 minutes from when you booked it - whichever comes first), you’re free to grab another and repeat the process at any attraction in the park as long as they’re available.
+The only difference is that Genie+ service takes place on the My Disney Experience app, so you don’t have to run around the park getting paper tickets.

 The attractions eligible for Lightning Lane on Genie+ are: